Overnight Ueschinen Hut

 - Don’t forget to plan your meals.
 If you want meals provided by KISC you need to book them separately.
 We advise to book a packed lunch for the first day (prepared in the morning), and a hut food package that includes dinner on the first day and breakfast on the second day.
 For the lunch on the second day, you can book packed lunch which is also prepared by your group on the morning of the first day.

 - There is a kitchen at the hut available to use for all groups staying there.
-This includeds two stoves (one wood burning and one gas), access to fresh water, cooking utensiles, plates, cups, cutlery, oil and spices.
+This includes a stove, access to fresh water, cooking utensiles, plates, cups, cutlery, oil and spices.

 - A KISC Pinkie Guide will arrive to open the hut for you at around 17:30.
 If you arrive before it will not be open, so please plan your hike accordingly.
 When planning your meals, don’t forget to include dinner and breakfast for them too!